 White vinegar inhibits the growth of bacteria by creating an unfriendly, acidic environment.
 It's preferred over apple cider vinegar since it won't stain, is completely non-toxic and it's easy to use.

-Baking soda acts as a natural abrasive/scouring agent, deodorizer and cleanser and is gentle enough to use on nearly every surface.
+Baking Soda acts as a natural abrasive/scouring agent, deodorizer and cleanser and is gentle enough to use on nearly every surface.

-Olive or jojoba oil will polish furniture and oil wood without harmful additives.
+Olive or Jojoba Oil will polish furniture and oil wood without harmful additives.
 They are also less likely to go rancid.

 Hydrogen peroxide will help remove stains naturally and easily.
 Always be sure to check for color-fastness before use.